andrewshumway/Fusion_getPut/README.md

 The original GetPut utilities were designed with a primary use case being PS people who want to look at, extract, manipulate, share or otherwise get at the Fusion objects that make up a Project.
 Over time, other needs have surfaced
+* explode the App export zip to  individual files for:
+  * manipulation
+  * search to answer questions like "what else uses this thing"
   * back up to source control
-* transform for migration to another tier i.e. dev, tst, prod
+* see scripts in a diff-friendly format

 This version will focus more on these use cases while assuming that other utilities can/will:
-* filter out unwanted files removed
+* filter out unwanted files
 * jsonPath based search/replace transformations

 ##  Import or Export Fusion Apps